Complexity reduction of physical models: an equation-free approach by means of scaling

 Such approaches were applied in \cite{RUSCONI2019106944,RUSCONI2023127756} to the prospective Population Balance Model \cite{Ramkrishna2000} for Latex Particles Morphology Formation (LPMF PBM) \cite{DDPM_2016,PhDThesis_Rusconi_PMCQS}.
 First, in \cite{RUSCONI2019106944}, we obtained dimensionless scaled equations with minimized variation of the relevant quantities.
 Such a feature was beneficial in diminishing numerical errors, and avoiding unphysical behavior of the computed solution.
 Second, in \cite{RUSCONI2023127756}, a quantitative criterion for locating regions of slow and fast aggregation was introduced to derive a family of dimensionless LPMF PBM of reduced complexity.
 Moreover, in \cite{RUSCONI2019106944}, the Optimal Scaling was also applied to liquid crystal and quantum models, helping to decrease the range of magnitudes assumed by the involved quantities, without compromising on accuracy of characteristic features of considered systems \cite{Gartland2018,PhysRevA.53.2135}.

-Here, we present an advanced variant of the Optimal Scaling approaches which inherits benefits of its predecessors and, in addition, takes control of over-parametrization.
+The purpose of this study is to generalize the already introduced methodologies and demonstrate in a transparent way the use and advantages of such an approach on the classical benchmark in the scaling theory.
+In particular, we present an advanced variant of the Optimal Scaling approaches which inherits benefits of its predecessors and, in addition, takes control of over-parametrization.
 We refer to this method as Generalized Optimal Scaling ($\OSCmin$).
 The proposed methodology can provide a quantitative criterion for identifying those values of physical parameters that allow discarding a few terms in the considered equations without significantly modifying their solutions.
 This technique does not depend on the model, and as such its application to any specific model will produce results which exhibit a certain dependency on the model, that needs to be investigated numerically.